-Otherwise known as 'winter depression', it’s a condition associated with the colder, darker months of the year, and is thought to be linked to a lack of daylight slowing the production of happiness hormone serotonin, making sufferers feel a bit groggy.
+Also called 'winter depression' or 'winter blues', SAD is a condition that's associated with the colder, darker months of the year.
+It's thought to be linked to a lack of daylight that goes on to then slow the production of happiness hormone serotonin, making sufferers feel anything from a bit groggy to depressed.

-Thankfully, there are plenty of gadgets out there to help ease the effects of the seasonal change - gadgets that’ll be enjoyed not just by those feeling the effects of SAD, but anyone wanting a light-fuelled energy boost in the mornings or throughout the day.
+Of course the first step if you're feeling low is to chat to your GP.
+But there are also some gadgets that are specially made to help you ease the effects of the seasonal change - gadgets that’ll be enjoyed not just by those feeling the effects of SAD, but anyone wanting a light-fuelled energy boost in the mornings or even throughout the day.

 The egg-like Lumie BodyClock Elite 300 is one of the best wake-up lights we’ve tried.
 It’s not the most advanced wake-up light on this list, but it’s certainly the most useful.
 Not only does it wake you with a gradually building light (along with one of a selection of natural alarm sounds), but it also offers the best sunset feature, helping you drift off to sleep - which most of the competition do not offer at all.